Dr Amanda Mullin, clinical psychologist and neurodiversity keynote speaker, Sydney.

 Investing in mental health is one of the best decisions you can make – for yourself, your team, your community, and your organisation.
 It’s not only a wise personal investment but also makes excellent business sense, driving productivity, engagement, and resilience at every level.

-Put simply, Dr. Amanda is passionate about treatments and programs that work.
+Work with Dr. Amanda to inspire meaningful change and foster environments where everyone can thrive.
+Dr. Amanda is passionate about treatments and programs that work.
 Her skills lie in taking the complicated and making it accessible, interesting and relevant to audiences with diverse backgrounds.

 With the same commitment to excellence that underpins Mindworx Psychology, Think Differently is built on gold standards and evidence based theoretical underpinnings.